gianlucarea/rust-baazar/README.md

 This project, Runestone, is a minimal Rust web server built with Axum and Tokio for asynchronous programming with CRUD operations.
 It integrates PostgreSQL.

 ### [Archimedes MQ 🛀](./rust-lang/archimedes-mq)
-Archimedes MQ is an async Rust IoT data logger using Tokio and MQTT, simulating sensors and storing real-time readings in JSON. 🚀
+Archimedes MQ is an async Rust IoT data logger using Tokio and MQTT, simulating sensors and storing real-time readings in JSON.

 ---
-Happy coding!
+Happy coding 🚀!